jamhed/yachat/README.md

 TODO
 ====

-12. on leaving p2p conv destroy it
+11. Stale session purge (logout/reconnect)
 2. Split to proper modules ws_ and db_
-4. Separate config file (not sys.options)
 6. Count messages for diff. convs
-11. Stale session (logout/reconnect)
-21. Names for p2p confs
+12. on leaving p2p conv destroy it?

 TODO NEXT
 =========
+0. On new user login/profile update notify user lists (lobby, convs)
 1. Display uploaded file list
 2. Get avatar from facebook
 3. Auth with facebook (not using facebook id)